kalekundert/bind_dna/notebook/20200421_visualize_plasmid_dna_in_s30_lysate_via_rna_digestion/visualize_plasmid_dna_in_s30_lysate_via_rna_digestion.rst

 ------------------
 [Miall1969]_ suggests that a ≈4x excess of EDTA will most effectively denature the ribosome.
 The PURE buffer, again assuming that it is representative, has 9 mM MgOAc and 0.5 mM CaCl₂.
-That corresponds to an idea EDTA concentration of 38 mM.
+That corresponds to an ideal EDTA concentration of 38 mM.
 I might round that up to 40 or 50 mM.

 Temperature
 -----------
-[Miall1969]_ suggests that the ribosome is 50% unfolded at 65°C in 0 mM EDTA, and at 50°C with 10 mM EDTA.
+[Miall1969]_ suggests that the ribosome is 50% unfolded at:

+- 65°C in 0 mM EDTA
+- 50°C in 10 mM EDTA.

 `Sigma
 <https://www.sigmaaldrich.com/life-science/metabolomics/enzyme-explorer/learning-center/nucleases.html>`__